• Home

 Bronzeville at Night: 1949

-“2 Doors,” is a response to my research on cooks and slavery in America.
-The Anthology, Through this Door: Wisconsin in Poems, was edited by Margaret Rozga and Angela Trudell Vasquez and released during the Fall of 2020, It is an Art Night Books Publication.
+The poem "2 Doors" is a response to my research on cooks and slavery in America.
+It was published in the anthology Through This Door: Wisconsin in Poems, which was edited by Margaret Rozga and Angela Trudell Vasquez.
+Released in the fall of 2020, the anthology is an Art Night Books publication.

 Through this Door: Wisconsin in Poems